Spotifyd/spotifyd/README.md

 `pulseaudio` and `portaudio`.
 They require you to recompile with flags enabling
 them:
 ```
-cargo build --release --features "portaudio pulseaudio"
+cargo build --release --features "pulseaudio"
 ```
-You will need the development packages for portaudio and/or pulseaudio, as well as "build-essentials" or the equivalent in your distribution.
+You will need the development package for portaudio, as well as "build-essentials" or the equivalent in your distribution.

 # Usage